chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/workflow.md

 ## Test-driven development

 Before we begin, let's recap **[test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development)**, a popular engineering practice.
-The core idea behind TDD is that you write your tests first then develop the functionality under test.
+The core idea behind TDD is that you write your tests before developing the functionality under test.

 1. Construct a set of automated unit tests for your code
 2. Write the code itself to “turn the tests green”